lucidrains/naturalspeech2-pytorch/README.md

 ## Appreciation

-- <a href="https://stability.ai/">Stability</a> and <a href="https://huggingface.co/">🤗 Huggingface</a> for the generous sponsorship to work on and open source cutting edge artificial intelligence research
+- <a href="https://stability.ai/">Stability</a> and <a href="https://huggingface.co/">🤗 Huggingface</a> for their generous sponsorships to work on and open source cutting edge artificial intelligence research

 ## Citations